eerolat/excel-row-merger/README.md

 # excel_row_merger

-How to merge rows in Excel without losing data
+This Python script can be used to merge Excel rows without losing data.